emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 **I'm going to also publicly document my notes for the Azure Network Engineer certification (AZ-700) exam.
 I'm currently applying for cloud engineer roles so I think this will augment my skills in the meantime.
 I definitely want to take this exam but I'll probably do that after I actually get the job.**

+## 07.09.2025
+**Today's Topic**
+* AZ-700 - Design, Implement and Manage VNet Routing
+________________________

+Azure VNet Routing Concepts:

+Your route table must be in the same region as your VNet.

+The concept of redirecting internet traffic through a virtual appliance/firewall/VPN is known as forced tunneling.

+The priority for route types are UDR, BGP route (hybrid connections), and then system/default routes.

+You can see effective routes on your VM's NIC.
+Go to your NIC and then go to effective routes.

+For forced tunneling on VPN gateways, you have to choose the route-based virtual network gateway option.
+You also have to set the local gateway as "default site".
+Your local gateway is the remote VPN location (your on-prem network).
+You have to use PowerShell for this only.
+This does not apply to ExpressRoute.
+Only to VPN.

+You need to know Azure Route Server.

 ## 07.08.2025
 **Today's Topic**
 * Review - Design and implement core networking infrastructure